Revaluation 2017 and rateable value appeals

 Revaluation is done to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
 Revaluation does not raise extra revenue overall.

-The VOA’s 2017 rating list comes into effect on 1 April 2017.
+The VOA’s 2017 rating list came into effect on 1 April 2017.
 You can click, find and review your rateable value on the VOA’s website.
-If you have reason to believe that your 2017 rateable value is not correct, follow the instructions provided on the site.
-You will need to do the following (not available until 1 April 2017):
+If you have reason to believe that your rateable value is not correct, follow the instructions provided on the site.
+You will need to do the following:

 - Check: review and confirm the facts about your property held by the VOA